swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 The build system should make a best effort to ensure that package names are unique.
 The Swift Package Manager already has a concept of a package identity string for every package.
 This string is verified to be unique, and it already works as a package name, so SwiftPM will pass it down automatically.
 Other build systems such as Bazel may need to introduce a new build setting for a package name.
 Since it needs to be unique, a reverse-DNS name may be used to avoid clashing.

-If a target needs to be excluded from the package boundary, it can be set in a new setting per target `packageAccess` in the manifest, like so:
+If a target needs to be excluded from the package boundary, that can be done with a new `packageAccess` setting in the manifest, like so:

 ```
   .target(name: "Game", dependencies: ["Engine"], packageAccess: false)
 ```

-The `packageAccess` setting per target is set to `true` by default.
-The target is built with `-package-name PACKAGE_ID` where `PACKAGE_ID` is the manifest's package identifier.
-If set to `false`, `-package-name` is not passed when building the target, thus the target has no access to any package symbols; it essentially acts as if it's a client outside of the package.
+The `packageAccess` setting is set to `true` by default, and the target is built with `-package-name PACKAGE_ID` where `PACKAGE_ID` is the manifest's package identifier.
+If `packageAccess` is set to `false`, `-package-name` is not passed when building the target, thus the target has no access to any package symbols; it essentially acts as if it's a client outside of the package.
 This would be useful for an example app or a black-box test target in the package.

 ### Package Symbols Distribution